 17. At Some Point, You’ll Have a New York Moment

 This is the best part about moving to New York.
-You’ll know when it happens.
+This could mean something very different to you than it will to someone else but you’ll know when it happens.

 - If you’ll be switching jobs, your paycheck may end up looking quite different than it does now.
 Try using our New York paycheck calculator to estimate what your new take-home pay will be.
 This will help you to create a more accurate budget.